relativitydev/file-migration-cli/README.md

    /command:sync /sqlinstance:"sqlinstance.mycompany.corp" /sqlpwd:"P@ssw0rd@1" /sqluser:"sa" /url:"https://hostname.mycompany.corp" /login+ /enforcessl- /targetpath:"\\files\SomeFolder\Files" /sqlintegrated- /workspaces:"1027428"
     ```

-* **Integrated login for SQL Server** - You can use integrated login to authenticate to the SQL Server by enabling the /sqlintegrated parameter.
+* **Integrated login for SQL Server** - You can use integrated login to authenticate to the source SQL Server by enabling the /sqlintegrated parameter.
 In this case, you don't need to provide a username and password for the SQL Server.

      Integrated login for SQL Server has the following general command format: